acdh-oeaw/arche-docs/_site/aux/firstSteps.md

   provides a set of handlers for integrating the ARCHE Suite repository with the [OpenAIRE usage statistics tracking](https://openaire.github.io/usage-statistics-guidelines/service-specification/service-spec/)

-### Adding PIDs resolver and a dissemination service
+### Adding PIDs resolver and content format negotation

 You probably want to assign [PIDs](https://en.wikipedia.org/wiki/Persistent_identifier) to resources in your repository.